bellonemauro/Labonatip2.0/README.md

 The Lab-on-a-tip is a software that enables facile configuration and use of the Fluicell <a href="http://fluicell.com/thebiopensystem/">BioPen</a> system.
 The cross-platform BioPen software allows independent control of each pressure line and solution delivery.

-Lab-on-a-tip is released under the terms of the GNU GPL license.
+Lab-on-a-tip is released under the terms of the <a href="https://www.gnu.org/licenses/gpl-3.0.en.html">GNU GPL</a> license.

 # Dependences